aazurill/QuickChart/README.md

-# StockNewsBar
+# QuickChart
-Chrome Extension which presents market news in real-time at the top of users window
+Chrome Extension which shows a popup of the user designated chart from Finviz for quick visualization